jdjakub/phd-thesis/ch-bl.md

 \begin{figure}
 \centering
 \includegraphics[width=8cm]{scene-tree-example.png}
-\caption[BootstrapLab scene tree]{Example of how nested tree fields are represented (right) vs. the rendered output (left).
+\caption[BootstrapLab scene tree.]{Example of how nested tree fields are represented (right) vs. the rendered output (left).
 The right-hand half is the temporary state view discussed in Section\ \ref{implement-temporary-infrastructure}, where curly braces and commas have been dropped from the notation.
 The \texttt{+}/\texttt{-} signs are UI controls for expanding and collapsing tree nodes, respectively.}
 \label{fig:scene-tree}
 \end{figure}